SamSteffen/Athena_QA/README.md

 SELECT * FROM col2_int
 ```
 # Step 8 : Rewrite the Col1_str Query From Step 5 To Handle Decimal Datatypes
+Let's repeat Step 7, to rewrite our Col1 Query to handle another type of data: decimals.

 ```
 WITH table_data (
     col1, col2, col3, col4, col5, col6, col7, col8, col9, col10,